PritamChakrabortyShuvo/Docker/Docker-Fundamentals-and-Advanced-Techniques.md

    docker service create --network=network_name service_name
 ```
 # Docker Compose
 Docker Compose is a tool provided by Docker that allows you to define and **manage multi-container Docker applications**.
-It uses a **YAML fil**e** to configure the application's services, networks, and volumes, making it easier to orchestrate the containers that make up your application stack.
+It uses a **YAML fil** to configure the application's services, networks, and volumes, making it easier to orchestrate the containers that make up your application stack.

 ![Project Logo](Images/Docker%20Compose.png)